nyris/Nyris.IMX.iOS/README.md

 service.accepteLanguage = "EN" //"DE", "FR" ...
 ```

-**Important note:** the provided image must have one size side equal to 512, e.g : 512x400, 200x512.
+**Important note:** the provided image must have one size side at least equal to 512, e.g : 512x400, 200x512.
 See **ImageHelper section** for more info.

 Textual search
 ----------